natural-transformation/avro4s/README.md

     }

-    "Serialize and deserialize a case class with a ValidatedNel field" in {
+    "serialize and deserialize a case class with a ValidatedNel field" in {
       case class CatsValidatedNelTest(errorsOrNum: ValidatedNel[String, Int])
       val schemaFor: SchemaFor[CatsValidatedNelTest] = summon[SchemaFor[CatsValidatedNelTest]]
       println(s"schema for CatsValidatedNelTest is ${schemaFor.schema.toString(true)}")